 See Bonded Titles if you do not have proof of vehicle ownership and cannot contact the previous owner.

-If the vehicle to be restored is five model years old or newer, it must be brought to a DMV Inspection Station for completion of the Authorization for Vehicle Restoration.
+If the vehicle to be restored is five model years old or newer, it must be brought to a DMV Inspection Station for completion of the Authorization for Vehicle Restoration prior to any repairs.
 Vehicles may not be restored, titled or registered unless this has been completed.
 This is not necessary for vehicles six model years old or older.

 Garages, body shops and rebuilders must repair vehicles to the common standards published and applied in the automotive repair industry.
 Air bags and seat belts must be repaired to the standards set in federal law.
 The business must keep records of the repair including any identifying information of parts.

 When the reconstruction has been completed, the Certificate of Inspection must be completed by a Nevada registered garage, licensed body shop or licensed rebuilder.

 The vehicle must then be brought to a DMV inspection station for completion of the Certificate of Inspection.
 Once this is accomplished and all other registration requirements have been met, the vehicle may be registered and titled.
 The vehicle may be sold once the new title has been issued.

 All future titles will be a normal Nevada Certificate of Title but will be "branded", which means the title will be labeled with the word "Rebuilt" or other appropriate term.
 The brand cannot be removed.